sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 ### 1. Personal Information
    - **Objective:** Ensure that personal information is collected, stored, and shared properly and securely.
    - **Procedure:** Check what information is collected and if it sent securely (using HTTPS or another secure method); check that the app has a clear privacy policy explaining how personal information is used and shared.
-Verify that uses can control what personal information they want to share and can turn off data collection.
+Verify that users can control what personal information they want to share and can turn off data collection.
    - **Expected Outcome:** Personal information is collected only when necessary, securely stored, and users know how their data is used; Users can manage or delete their personal information easily.
-   - **Artifacts:**  Although secure transmission of data is mentioned and security practices are described, there is no explicit mention of HTTPS or TLS protocols for data transmission.
+   - **Artifacts:**  Although the privacy policy states that personal information is collected only when necessary, outlines the purpose of data collection, and transparently discloses data sharing practices, it does mention secure data transmission and describes general security practices.
+However, it does not explicitly reference the use of HTTPS or TLS protocols for data transmission.

+<p style="margin-left: 40px;">The artifacts listed below further demonstrate whether this objective is being met.</p>

 <p style="margin-left: 40px;">The x-bplist (binary property list) file contains the public IP address in the device used for this testing.
 This format is used to store structured data and is commonly employed by macOS and iOS applications to hold configuration settings (such as those for the app Word Trip), cached data, user preferences, and system information.</p>

 <p style="margin-left: 40px;"><strong>Figure 1:</strong></p>